-- Flaxseed meal
+- flaxseed meal

-- Chia seeds
+- chia seeds

-- Wheat bran
+- wheat bran

-For example, if a favorite bread recipe calls for 2 cups of flour, half a cup of flour can be replaced with half a cup of flaxseed meal.
+For example, if a favorite bread recipe calls for 2 cups of flour, you can replace half a cup of flour with half a cup of flaxseed meal.

 Fiber-enriched whole-grain bread